anthfuller/F7-LAS/README.md

 ![maturity](https://img.shields.io/badge/maturity-Stage%200%20%E2%80%94%20Experimental-yellow)

 > **Maturity roadmap:**
 > F7-LAS is currently at **Stage 0 – Experimental**.
+The core runtime code (agents, tools, orchestration) is not yet implemented in this repo.
+Current focus is on design, controls, prompts, policies, and CI scaffolding.
-The core model, controls, and repo structure are being defined, documented, and wired into CI.
-Future stages will add hardened CI, golden datasets, reference implementations, and production-ready playbooks.
+> Future stages will add hardened CI, golden datasets, reference implementations, and production-ready playbooks.

 ### F7-LAS Maturity Stages